carboxylman/stackdb/doc/user-guide.md

 Next, we'll write a simple main that looks up a symbol and places a probe (a breakpoint or watchpoint) on it.
-We'll also write a simple callback function to handle the probe event; the StackDB library notifies your program on probe exceptions via callbacks.
-StackDB handles the work of pausing and unpausing the target program for you, and manages its execution for you---so all you have to know is that the target is stopped whenever your callbacks are called.
+We'll also write a simple callback function to handle the probe event; the Stackdb library notifies your program on probe exceptions via callbacks.
+Stackdb handles the work of pausing and unpausing the target program for you, and manages its execution for you---so all you have to know is that the target is stopped whenever your callbacks are called.